 These three FDA approved birth control pills are:

-While taking birth control pills to treat acne may be beneficial, there are also risks or disadvantages in using this method.
+While taking birth control pills to treat acne may be beneficial for some, there are also risks or disadvantages in using this method.

-Women taking birth control pills or contraceptives to treat acne are said to be at a higher risk of its side effects such as heart attack, stroke and dangerous blood clots in both their legs or lungs.
+Women taking birth control pills or contraceptives to treat acne are also at higher risk of side effects like heart attack, stroke and dangerous blood clots in both their legs or lungs.

-It is recommended to be aware of these possible effects when taking birth control pills for acne:
+Please be aware of these possible side effects when taking birth control pills for acne:

 WHO SHOULD BE AVOIDING BIRTH CONTROL PILLS?